govarun/bash-scripts/readme.md

-This repo will help you get an introduction to bash scripting
+This repo will help you get an introduction to bash scripting, and also has the scripts that I use quite frequently.

 Guide -